Thor Logo dbatools

 -Database

-Specifies the database to install the First Responder Kit stored procedures into
+Specifies the target database where the First Responder Kit stored procedures will be installed.
+Defaults to master.

 Alias